Yashwanthramka/Prompt-Enhancer/README.md

 - `qwen/qwen3-coder:free`

 ## Optional: auth audit table
-If you’d like to record sign-in/out and session-restore events, create `auth_events` in Supabase.
-SQL template is documented in `src/lib/audit.js`.
+If you’d like to record sign-in/out and session-restore events, see `src/lib/audit.js` for the SQL template.

+## Docs
+- Settings API: `docs/SETTINGS_API.md`
+- MCP Tools Catalog: `docs/MCP_TOOLS.md`
+- Supabase schema for settings: `supabase/settings.sql`

 ## Build
 `npm run build` then serve `/dist` behind the same origin as the server (so the app can call `/api/*`).